timswims/ESK/README.md

    1. On the **My Services** dashboard, open the menu in the upper left corner.
 Scroll down to find **Management Cloud** and click the link to go into the Oracle Management Cloud services console.
    2. Click the **Create Instance** button.
    ![create-instance]
-   3. Provide basic service instance information on the Create New Instance page.
+   3. Provide basic service instance information on the Create New Instance page;
+Instance Name: Easystart
+Description: Easystart quick demonstration Notification Email: your.name@company.com
+Region: closest region
+Tags: NA

+.
 In the Region field, select the Data Region (a geographical region) that is as close to your Oracle Management Cloud users as possible.
 Once the fields are filled out, press **Next**.
    ![create-instance-details]
    4. Confirm the instance details and click **Create**.
    ![create-instance-conf]

 The Oracle Management Cloud instance creation process is initiated and the status of the instance creation is displayed on the Oracle Management Cloud Service page.
 After the Oracle Management Cloud instance is created, a confirmation email is sent to the user whose email address was specified in the Notification Email field at the time of creating the instance.

-#### Add Users and Assign Roles
+#### Optional: Add Users and Assign Roles
 As a Cloud Account Administrator, you can add users and assign Oracle Management Cloud roles.

    1. Click the **Users** icon on the My Services toolbar.